Data access management startup DoControl emerges from stealth with $13.35M

 “In the next five years, digital transformation, remote work, and freelancing will not only accelerate SaaS adoption but also expose more organizations to third-party entities and generate a huge amount of unmanageable data access.
 As such, SaaS security will become a mandatory, standard checklist in most security programs,” Gavish told VentureBeat via email.
 “To win this emerging category, SaaS security vendors will have to provide an autonomous solution that not only detects issues but also remediates them automatically on behalf of the customer.
 This is exactly how DoControl has differentiated itself within this category, by providing fully automated policy enforcement and [a] self-service remediation path for end users that works on behalf of the security team to solve cross-functional and externally facing SaaS data access challenges.”

-RTP Ventures led DoControl’s series A, with participation from StageOne Ventures, Cardumen Capital, and CrowdStrike.
+RTP Global led DoControl’s series A, with participation from StageOne Ventures, Cardumen Capital, and CrowdStrike.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: